-Pursuant to the Geneva Conventions of 1949, the HDF implement the dissemination of the Geneva Conventions as well as other applicable rules of international humanitarian law.
+Pursuant to the Geneva Conventions of 1949 and Protocol I and II of 1977 additional thereto, the HDF implement the dissemination of the Conventions as well as other applicable rules of international humanitarian law.
 The training programs vary based on the age, qualifications, rank and responsibilities of the trainees.
 In military higher education, there are various levels of training programs, including undergraduate and postgraduate programs, reserve officers' training courses, BSc and MSc levels, accordingly to the Bologna process.
 The curriculum of these is organized to provide an extensive understanding of the rules of the armed conflicts.